Dennis-Oberg/Nox-Rental/README.md

 run all tests in com.dennis.noxrental

-db is automatically filled with cars on startup.
+entities are created automatically and db populated with cars on startup.